-- "Cell phone" includes, and is not limited to, iPhones, "smart" phones, Internet enabled phones and other PEDs that are capable of placing and/or receiving telephone calls (including personal listening device such as earphones, ear buds, "Bluetooth", etc.), text messages, creating and distributing videos, taking photographs, and the like. - 2.
-"Electronic communication" means a communication transmitted by means of an electronic device, including, but not limited to, a smartphone, cellular phone, or tablet. - 3.
-"Personal Electronic Device" is an electronic device that emits an audible signal, visual signal, vibration, displays a message, or otherwise summons the possessor, including, but not limited to, iPads, paging devices, electronic emailing devices, radios, CD players, DVD players, video cameras, iPods or other MP3 players, laser pointers, portable video game players, personal digital assistants (PDAs), cameras, and any device that provides a connection to the Internet. - 4.
-"School Hours" means the time a student enters the school bus or school property until the end of the school's designated "school day."
-"School Day" means the regular school day with a designated starting time and ending time as defined by the local school building. - 5.
+- "Cell phone" includes, and is not limited to, cellular telephones or tablets, "smart" phones or tablets, Internet enabled phones or tablets and other PEDs that are capable of placing and/or receiving telephone calls or messages, taking photographs, creating and distributing videos, photos, or posting on the internet, and the like. - 2.
+"Personal Electronic Device" is an electronic device other than a cell phone that emits an audible signal, visual signal, vibration, displays a message, or otherwise summons the possessor, including but not limited to tablets, smartwatches, portable video game players, portable media players, cameras, and any device that provides a connection to the Internet, whether via wireless, cellular or other method of connectivity.
+This includes personal listening devices such as earphones, ear buds, etc. and/or any device that connects to a cell phone or other aforementioned device via Bluetooth or other method.
+PED does not include a District-issued tablet.

+- 3. "School Day" means the regular school day with a designated starting time and ending time as defined by the local school building. - 4.
 "School property" includes parking lots, school buses, and outside or inside all areas of the school building. - "Turned off" or "powered off" means the device is not activated.
-Devices in quiet vibrate or other modes, except off, are not considered turned off or powered off. - 7.
-"Use" includes carrying or possessing a cell phone or PED that is either visible or can be heard, with or without a personal listening device such as earphones, ear buds, "Bluetooth", etc. A cell phone set on "vibrate" or "manner mode" shall be considered to be in use.
+Devices in quiet, vibrate or other modes, except off, are not considered turned off or powered off. - 6.
+"Use" includes carrying or possessing a cell phone or PED that is either visible or can be heard, with or without a personal listening device such as earphones, ear buds, "Bluetooth", etc. A cell phone set on "vibrate" or "silent" shall be considered to be in use.
 A cell phone or PED that emits an audible signal, vibrates, displays a message or otherwise summons the possessor shall be deemed "in use."
 A cell phone or PED, even if placed in an "off" position but visible to others, may be deemed "in use."
-A cell phone or PED in an "off" position and stored out-of-sight in a back-pack, book bag, pocket, purse, vehicle, locker, etc. shall be not be deemed "in use."
+A cell phone or PED in an "off" position and stored out-of-sight in a back-pack, book bag, purse, vehicle, locker, etc. shall be not be deemed "in use."